alanjern/behavior-explanation/README.md

-# behavior-explanation
+This repository contains code, data, and experimental materials for:

-Code, data, and materials for "A computational framework for understanding people's behavior explanations"
+Jern, A., Derrow-Pinion A., & Piergiovanni, A. J. A computational framework for understanding people's behavior explanations.